Communities in Schools of Atlanta

 Georgia State University

 M. Brian Blake was named Georgia State University’s eighth president in June 2021.
-He came to Georgia State after serving over six years combined as executive vice president for Academic Affairs and Provost at George Washington University and Drexel University.
+He came to Georgia State after serving over six years combined as executive vice president for academic affairs and provost at George Washington University and Drexel University.
 His research has received more than $12 million in funding, and he is an author of more than 200 scholarly publications in the areas of software engineering and internet computing.
-The first Black president in the university’s 114-year history, Blake grew up in Savannah and attended Benedictine Military Academy.
+The first Black president in the university’s 114-year history, Blake is a member of Leadership Atlanta’s class of 2024.
+Blake grew up in Savannah and attended Benedictine Military Academy.
 He and his wife, Bridget, have two sons, Brendan and Bryce.

 Georgia Institute of Technology